Home > News > Here’s the real reason teachers are revolting in red states

 - April 2, 2018

 Teachers are revolting — striking for better pay and improved school funding.
-Last month, the nation watched an unprecedented nine-day statewide strike in West Virginia, which ended only when the legislature passed — and the governor signed — a 5 percent raise for all teachers.
+In early 2018, the nation watched an unprecedented nine-day statewide strike in West Virginia, which ended only when the legislature passed — and the governor signed — a 5 percent raise for all teachers.

 Last week, threatened with a similar strike, the Oklahoma legislature offered a raise and increased school funding — but not enough to stop teachers from striking.
 Arizona and Kentucky teachers have organized sickouts and rallied at their state capitols, with similar demands.
 Teachers in these red states are among the worst-paid in the country.